 - Where the ACNC is bound by ATO policies, these policies cannot be amended or changed by the ACNC.
 A list of the ATO policies and Chief Executive Instructions the ACNC must follow is available to ACNC staff and contractors.

-- All ACNC Policy Documents will be consistent with the ACNC Act and other relevant legislation.
-Where an ACNC Policy Document is discovered to be inconsistent with relevant legislation, the document will be amended.
+- All ACNC policy documents will be consistent with the ACNC Act and other relevant legislation.
+Where an ACNC policy document is found to be inconsistent with relevant legislation, the document will be amended.

 - ACNC documents will be approved at the level outlined in this policy and in accordance with the process outlined in the two operational procedures.

-- ACNC Policy Documents will be reviewed biennially at a minimum.
+- ACNC policy documents will be reviewed at least every three years.
 However, more frequent reviews may be required, for example if the operating environment changes.
+Policy documents should be reviewed wherever there is reason to believe they are no longer effective, accurate, or fit for purpose

 Principle 6: ACNC staff will have access to and use Policy Documents appropriately